autc04/Retro68/gcc/gcc/config/arm/types.md

 ; wmmx_wunpckil
 ; wmmx_wxor
 ;
 ; The classification below is for NEON instructions.
+If a new neon type is ; added, please ensure this is added to the is_neon_type attribute below too.
 ;
 ; neon_add
 ; neon_add_q